 The back story starts in 1952, during the Korean War.
 Sergeant Shaw (Harvey) is hated by his platoon.
 He and Major Marco (Sinatra) drag these men away from a night of drink, women and debauchery to go on a night patrol.
 There Shaw and his men are knocked unconscious and taken to Manchuria in China as prisoners of war.

 Under hypnosis, they are brainwashed into believing they are back home attending a talk from what looks like the Women Institute.
 The other men are made to believe that he saved their lives in battle.
 Their reality is shown in conflicting scenes as Shaw is seen being programmed as a trained assassin.

-This impulse triggered after he finds the Queen of diamonds as he plays a game of solitaire.
+This impulse is triggered after he finds the Queen of diamonds as he plays a game of solitaire.
 This programming is witnessed by officials from the Soviet Union and China.
 Eerily, Shaw is commanded to kill two of his men.
-Their murders witnessed by his squad.
+Their murders were witnessed by his squad.
 The Chinese and Soviet Union hope to use Shaw for their own political ends, these reaching as far as The White House.

 The men all return to America, with Shaw given a Medal of Honor.
 He is lauded as a War Hero. hanks to the recommendations of his (brainwashed) men.
-A jamboree and photographer celebrating this medal, and this organised by Shaw’s mother, Mrs Eleanor Iselin (Lansbury).
+A jamboree and photographer celebrating this medal, and was organised by Shaw’s mother, Mrs Eleanor Iselin (Lansbury).